Program of Study

 SJD students are admitted with their SJD dissertation chair named in the offer letter.
 Soon after matriculating, students work with their dissertation chair to select two other professors as members of the dissertation committee.
 While the chair must be a tenured Michigan Law professor and another committee member must be either a tenured or tenure-track Michigan Law professor, the third member of the committee can be a tenured or tenure-track professor from any of the following:

-• Any other law school, foreign or domestic
+- Any other widely respected law school, foreign or domestic

 The dissertation committee will be responsible for advising the student for the duration of the degree, assessing the student’s work, approving advancement through the program, and certifying conferral of the degree.